WJJongkind/CowLite-Audioplayer/README.md

 Becoming a collaborator
 =======================
-If you wish to be added as a contributor for this project, please email wessel.jongkind@gmail.com.
+If you wish to be added as a contributor for this project, please email cowlite@cowlite.nl.
 Provide the following information:
 -	Your name (aliasses are allowed)
 -	Your Github name
 -	Your timezone